 refreshed before charging in order to acheive its maximum capacity.
 This is useful when recharging older or frequently used batteries.

 Manual - This means that the charger can run a refresh process on the batteries, but this is manually selected by the user.

 No - If not available the charger will not refresh the batteries before charging.

 c) Battery Chemistry: Some battery chargers allow the charging of both NiCd batteries and NiMH batteries, but if this feature is not offered the battery life will be severely affected

 by charging in the wrong type of battery charger.
 Similarly it is not recommended to try to charge newer NiMH batteries in an old NiCd battery charger.
 Some battery

-determine the battery type but most will require a switch to be used to select the battery type.
+chargers can automatically determine the battery type but most will require a switch to be used to select the battery type.